War of Independence Ribbon: Award criteria

 A. Any person who served in the IDF for a term of four months or more, between 1 February 1948 and 10 March 1949.

 B. All IDF soldiers who fell during the War of Independence.
 In this case the ribbon will be awarded to the soldier's family for custody.

 C. Those who do not fulfill the requirement of section A specified above, but have served in the IDF and have actually engaged in combat during the War of Independence.
 In this case every request will be dealt with separately.

 D. Anyone who was confined to a border settlement for 120 consecutive days during the period specified in section A above.

 E. This also applies to those who acted as officials dealing with immigration and procurement.

-If the person eligible for the award has passed away, a family member or next-of-kin (which includes, in this instance, a widower, a widow, a son, a daughter, a father, a mother, a brother or a sister) is entitled to submit an application requesting the ribbon, or get a replacement in the event of loss or wear and tear.
+If the person eligible for the award has died, a family member or next-of-kin (which includes, in this instance, a widower, a widow, a son, a daughter, a father, a mother, a brother or a sister) is entitled to submit an application requesting the ribbon, or get a replacement in the event of loss or wear and tear.